Mobile applications are key to the success of your organization. They give users access to your products and services at

 Hackers can reverse engineer your mobile applications using decompilers (Android) or disassemblers (iOS), or they can focus on the communication between your mobile applications and their server.
 These approaches enable different forms of abuse, each of which can have severe consequences for your organization.

-To solve these security issues, it is essential to make your mobile applications self-defending.
-That means that multiple, mutually reinforcing layers of protection should be integrated in the code of your applications to shield them at all times.
+To solve these mobile app security issues, it is essential to make your mobile applications self-defending.
+That means that multiple, mutually reinforcing layers of protection should be integrated in the code of your applications to shield them against threats at all times.

 The integrated protection should consist of two complementary defense mechanisms:

 Code hardening (encryption and obfuscation) protects your applications from static analysis.
 It makes sure the source code is unreadable to hackers that manage to decompile or disassemble them.
 This prevents hackers from gaining insight in the structure of your applications, extracting or altering the code and exploiting vulnerabilities.

 Runtime application self-protection or RASP detects and prevents dynamic analysis and real-time attacks.
 It enables your applications to monitor their own integrity and the integrity of the device on which they are running and to react to potential threats.
 RASP also allows them to exchange information with a server in a secure manner.

 Our software helps you to implement the necessary security measures to protect your Android and iOS applications.
 It integrates transparently in your build process and protects your applications for you.